sillybun/vim-repl/README.md

 let g:repl_vimscript_engine = 0
 ```

-If your vim doesn't support python or python3, I provides limited supported for it: it cannot work for `ipython` and `ptpython`, which means `g:repl_repl_program['python']='python'` is required.
+If your vim doesn't support python or python3, I provides limited supported for it:
+- It works for `python`
+- It also works for `ipython` and `ptpython` but every line of the codes to be send should be complete, which means if you seperate a line of code into two or more lines, the plugin will not handle it correctly.

 Name of REPL environment.